ashutoshrabia/FedAR/README.md

 # FedAR+
-A Federated Learning Approach to Appliance Recognition with Mislabeled Data in Residential Environments This repository contains code and resources for a machine learning model to predict which home appliance is consuming power based on time series data.
+A Federated Learning Approach to Appliance Recognition with Mislabeled Data in Residential Environments.
+This repository contains code and resources for a machine learning model to predict which home appliance is consuming power based on time series data.
 The project aims to classify power consumption patterns into one of five appliance categories.

 ## Project Overview